hiro-wpi/VIVE-Motion-Capture-With-Wearable-Cameras/README.md

 ## 3. Multi-Camera Switching

-In the RealSense Canvas item, the game object identifies each camera interface with the series number on it and all frames are collected by RealSense cameras into an all-in-one canvas.
-We implement camera switch by enabling the choosen camera object while blocking the rest in the meanwhile.
+There are two ways to load streaming from various cameras depending on the type of cameras you use.
+If you are using regular cameras, you can use web cam package provided by Unity.
+Specifically, if all the cameras are Realsense camera, you can choose to use the Realsense camera package to load streaming.

 - Open scene **WebCamStreaming** or **RealsenseStreaming**.

-- ​
+  - If you use web cam packages in **WebCamStreaming**, navigate to `Scripts` game object and make sure `Use Predefined Cameras` under the <u>Web Cam Stream</u> script is unticked.
+Hit play in Unity and all the camera names will be loaded in the `Device Names`.
+Copy down the names of the cameras you want to use, stop Unity, tick `Use Predefined Cameras` and enter these names in the `Device Names` now.
+  - If you use realsense camera package in **RealsenseStreaming**, navigate to `RealSense Canvas -> Camera -> RealSense Device` for each camera you use, and enter your Realsense camera serial number.
+Navigate to `Scripts` and put the `ColorImage` game object under each camera you use into `Camera Canvases` under the <u>Realsense Stream</u> script.
+- Hit play in Unity, and you should see a camera view on the canvas.

-- There are two ways to switch frames displayed on canvas.
+There are two ways to switch frames displayed on canvas

 - **Switch with Keyboard**

   Press the keys 'H', 'L', 'R', 'C', 'W' on keyboard to switch to 'Head', 'Left-Hand', 'Right-Hand', 'Clavicle' and 'World' cameras accordingly.

 - **Switch with Speech**

   We use speech SDK provided by Unity.
 The candidate speech words are: 'Head', 'Left', 'Right', 'Clavicle' and 'World', which cater to different cameras correspondingly.
 And there're two steps you may have to follow to so that you can implement it successfully:

 ![Multicamera_demo](Demo/camera_switching_demo.gif)